al-Nakba: the Palestinian "Catastrophe"

 books and videos

 When Israeli forces intrude upon Palestinian lands and properties to seize and imprison Palestinians, these are called "arrests."
-When Palestinians intrude into Israel and seize an Israeli soldier such as Gilad Shalit, it is called a "kidnapping."
+They do this with regularity.
+On the very rare occasions when Palestinians are able to seize an Israeli soldier such as Gilad Shalit, it is called a "kidnapping" even though the captive was taken in Palestinian land.
 It is ludicrous to compare the occasional capture of an invading or occupying Israeli soldier with the illegal arrests and detentions of thousands of Palestinians, most of whom were lawfully protesting or resisting the occupation of their land.
-And moreover, only the Israeli victim is reported in the U.S. press.
+And of course only the Israeli victim is reported in the U.S. press.

 Demand Freedom, Justice and Equality in the Holy Land